 After zoning out a little during the pre-dive instructions given at Stringray City in Grand Cayman Island, my dive buddy took the squid for feeding the rays, at my insistence.
 I was a little nervous and respectful of these majestic creatures, so I decided I wouldn’t touch them.
 You aren’t supposed to touch ocean creatures while diving anyway.
-It’s one of the first things you learn in scuba class.
+It’s one of the first things you learn in scuba diving certification class.

 This post contains affiliate links.
 If you click them and make a purchase, I’ll receive a small commission at no additional cost to you.
 These payments help reduce costs of running this site.
 I appreciate you visiting today!